patrick-5546/sampleproject/CONTRIBUTING.md

 ### Tox Environments

-Each tox environment defined there accomplishes a specific purpose:
+Each tox environment accomplishes a specific purpose.

-- `testenv`:
+List all tox environments and their descriptions with `tox list`.

+Details about each environment are given below:

+- `py*`: for a particular python version,
-    - Checks if the package can be built (may be commented out)
+    1. checks if the package can be built (may be commented out), and
-    - Runs tests and generates a coverage report source file `.coverage`
+    2. runs tests and generates a coverage report source file `.coverage`
 - `coverage`: converts `.coverage` to human readable formats
     - `html`: used to create the Coverage Report page
     - `json`: used to create the coverage badge in the README
-- `dev`: used to create a development environment with all project and environment dependencies
+- `dev`: used to create a development environment with all dependencies installed
     - When in the development environment, the commands that are run in each environment can be run in your terminal
 - `docs`: builds the docs to ensure that they are in a valid state